-Within the home, we have a wide variety of arts and crafts equipment, games, books, DVD's, and musical instruments.
+Within the home, we have a wide variety of arts and crafts equipment, games, books, streaming, Spotify home cinema, play equipment and musical instruments.
 We also have a number of different games consoles: Play stations, a Wii and Xbox, and a large touch screen computer with Internet connection (with Internet protection software).

-There are televisions, DVD players and CD players throughout the house.
+There are televisions, CD players throughout the house.